Choose a partner, not a vendor: the real reason CDPs fail

 At the end of the day, CDPs don’t have to be a wasted marketing investment.
 In fact, countless retailers have already seen and surpassed the results they expected from their CDPs.

 For example, global outdoor industry leader Black Diamond used the Lexer CDP to cut their cost-per-acquisition (CPA) in half and more than double their return-on-ad-spend (ROAS) in the first 100 days of their engagement.
 Similarly, Village Entertainment, a leader in the cinema exhibition industry, achieved record-breaking results when they used the Lexer CDP to inform and support their customer-led strategies.
-The PAS Group, one of Australia’s largest apparel businesses, even used the Lexer CDP to drive an 18 times return-on-investment (ROI) on a personalised email campaign.
+The PAS Group, one of Australia’s largest apparel businesses, even used the Lexer CDP to drive an 18 times return-on-investment (ROI) on a personalized email campaign.

 Clearly, outstanding results are possible—and proven.

 But those results require deeper thinking and more strategic planning than many marketers are prepared for.
 If you’re still confused about what a CDP really is, or if you view it only as a data integration tool, then you’re not going to see the level of impact that others have seen with their CDPs.
-Without the soft skills and strategic direction you need to capitalise on your customer insights, your CDP will become another complicated tool that your marketers must grapple with—or worse, ignore entirely.
+Without the soft skills and strategic direction you need to capitalize on your customer insights, your CDP will become another complicated tool that your marketers must grapple with—or worse, ignore entirely.

 When you set out to select a CDP vendor, you need to have a clear vision of the problems you’re trying to solve and the particular use cases you’d like to see from the platform.
 Additionally, if you’re still uncertain about your team’s ability to navigate the new platform and translate the customer insights it provides into concrete initiatives, then it’s important that you find a vendor who acts like a true partner and provides you with the training and strategic guidance you need to use the platform effectively.